×

 Let’s look at how each embraced openness one by one.

-Snowflake Polaris
+Apache Iceberg and Snowflake Polaris

-Databricks and Tabular
+Apache Iceberg, Databricks, and Tabular

 Apache Iceberg > Delta Lake

-In many ways this was Delta Lake’s fight to lose.
+In many ways, this was Delta Lake’s fight to lose.

 Not long ago, it seemed like Delta Lake would win this battle and be the default table format for the data lakehouse era, the one that would unseat the data warehouse from its traditional place of dominance.
 But even though Delta Lake had many of the same features as Iceberg, its technological DNA was too bound up with a single ecosystem, Databricks.

-It lacked a dynamic, open source community backing it, and it didn’t fit well inside an open data architecture.
+It lacked a dynamic, open-source community backing it, and it didn’t fit well inside an open data architecture.
 Starburst Galaxy accessed it alongside Iceberg, but not all the engines could.

 The Apache Iceberg era